victorokech/cloudinary-video-mod/README.md

 ## Implementation in Code

 Open the file `app/Http/Livewire/FileUpload.php`.
-Here, we are going to add a method that will handle the video selected by the user, upload them to Cloudinary for video moderation.
+Here, we are going to add a method that will handle the video selected by the user, and upload them to Cloudinary for video moderation.

 Add the following code to this file.